 Conditional operators, also known as ternary operators, are used to evaluate a boolean expression and return one of two values based on the result.
 The conditional operator is represented by the syntax ? : and is a concise way to write simple if-else statements.

-Syntax
+Syntax: condition ?

+expression_if_true : expression_if_false; condition: A Boolean expression that evaluates to true or false.

+expression_if_true: The expression returned if the condition is true.

+expression_if_false: The expression returned if the condition is false.

 Example usage of conditional operators in C:

+#include <stdio.h> int main() {

+int a = 5; int b = 10;

+// Using the conditional operator int max = (a > b) ? a : b;

+printf("The maximum value is: %d\n", max); // Output: 10 return 0;

+}

-Assignment Operators are essential for assigning values to variables, with simple (=) and compound forms (+=, -=, etc.) to combine assignment with arithmetic or bitwise operations.
+Assignment Operators are essential for assigning values to variables, with simple (=) and compound forms (+=, -=, etc.), to combine assignment with arithmetic or bitwise operations.

-Conditional Operators provide a shorthand for if-else statements, allowing for concise conditional expressions that evaluate to one of two values based on a boolean condition.
+Conditional Operators provide a shorthand for if-else statements, allowing for concise conditional expressions that evaluate one of two values based on a boolean condition.
 Understanding these operators is crucial for effective programming, as they form the basis for many operations and decision-making processes in code.

-Precedence & associativity of operators
+Precedence and associativity of operators